What are the next steps after incorporating?

 For tax and liability reasons, it is critical to complete the setup of your company before the company conducts business or enters into contracts.
 For more information, see Is there a deadline for completing the post-incorporation setup?

 After you receive a copy of your Certificate of Incorporation stamped as "FILED" by the Delaware Secretary of State, you can continue setting up your company by completing the 6 steps below in sequence.
-Where Clerky has a template that may be useful, we provide a link to the template when we email you the file-stamped copy of your Delaware Certificate of Incorporation.
+Where Clerky has a product that may be useful, we provide a link to the product when we email you the file-stamped copy of your Delaware Certificate of Incorporation.

 Email firstname.lastname@example.org if you have any questions.

 STEP 1.
 Determine How Shares Will Be Allocated at Formation.

 At formation, a typical allocation of 10,000,000 authorized shares is: